xv/ICSharpCode.TextEditor-Lexers/README.md

 Usage
 -----
-If you are on this page, you most likely already know how to activate the lexer and use it.
-For the newbies, this is how you do it:
+If you are on this page, you most likely already know how to activate the lexer and use it.<br/>For the newbies, this is how you do it:

 C#:
 ```c#